Soup-tech/CapstoneDesign/README.md

    </head>
    <body>
       <h1><a id="mission">Mission Statement</a></h1>
-      <p><b>To design and build an automatic medication dispenser to allow elderly, mentally disabled and mentally ill to take medication at appropriate times, without the risk of missing medication intake times or double dosing.</b></p>
+      <p><b>To design and build an automatic medication dispenser and allow elderly, mentally disabled and mentally ill to take medication at appropriate times, without the risk of missing medication intake times or double dosing.</b></p>
       <p>In the United States many people take prescription medications, particularly the elderly population.
 In the 50-64 age group the average individual has 13 annually filled prescriptions, those aged 65-79 have on average 20 yearly prescriptions, and those 80+ have 22.
 This indicates that the device should have the capacity to store and dispense at minimum 20 distinct medications.</p>
       <p>Extensive background research has been done from small $20 devices with minimum functionality to $1,500 devices that act as smart devices by interacting in the home.
 Medication Dispensing Devices need to be intuitive and easy to use for both the patient and the caregiver, allowing for scheduled dispensation of medication.
 In addition to being intuitive the device needs to have a storage capacity capable of storing approximately 2 weeks worth of medication for the average user.</p>
       <h1><a id="management">Project Management</a></h1>